SAYANSAMANTA2005/PDF-Reader-App-v2/README.md

 | **Multi-PDF Tabs** | ✅ | ✅ | ✅ | ❌ |
 | **Export to Notion/Obsidian** | ✅ | ❌ | ❌ | ❌ |

+> **Disclaimer**: Pricing and features are based on publicly available information as of January 2025.
+Adobe Acrobat, Foxit Reader, and Chrome PDF are trademarks of their respective owners.
+This comparison is for informational purposes only.
+We are not affiliated with, endorsed by, or sponsored by Adobe, Foxit, Google, or any other mentioned companies.

 ### 🏆 **What Makes Us Different**

 1. **🤖 AI-First Design**: Every feature is powered by cutting-edge AI, not just basic text extraction.